rstudio/keras3/docs/dev/reference/layer_adaptive_max_pooling_2d.md

 # Adaptive max pooling for 2D data

-Pools an input to the requested output height and width by taking maxima.
+Applies adaptive max pooling to spatial data so that the output has the target spatial size specified by `output_size`, regardless of the input spatial size.
+The kernel size and stride are computed automatically to achieve the target output size.

 ## Usage